jcremp77/learn-go-v-three/EVPN_VXLAN_Architecture.md

 # NX-OS EVPN VXLAN Fabric Architecture

 Covers the deployment of a spine/leaf fabric using eBGP as the 'underlay' and the 'overlays'.

+## Architecture Summary

+- Clos fabric
+- eBGP for both the 'underlay' and 'overlays'.
+- 2 x spines and '8' leaf nodes.
+- 4 x leaf nodes for compute.
+- 2 x leaf nodes for services.
+- 2 x leaf nodes for borders.
+- All leaf nodes will be in vPC pairs.

 ## Abreviations

-### Nodes
+#### Nodes

 CL	= Compute Leaf
 SL	= Service Leaf